ryanleland/flask-social/docs/index.rst

 users connect and/or login using Facebook and Twitter.
 Flask-Social persists the connection information and allows you to get a configured instance of an API object with your user's token so you can make API calls on behalf of them.
-Currently Facebook, Twitter, foursquare and Google are supported out of the box as long as you install the appropriate API library.
+Currently Facebook, Twitter, and Google are supported out of the box as long as you install the appropriate API library.